What is an Autistic Spectrum Condition?

 There is a trio of challenges that you may experience if you have an Autistic Spectrum Condition, which are:

-Non-verbal and verbal communication – you may find you often misread social situations, are confused about what people mean, take things literally when they are not intended that way, or find yourself upseting people without understanding why.
+Non-verbal and verbal communication – you may find yourself often misreading social situations, confused about what people mean, taking things literally when they are not meant as such, or finding yourself upsetting people without understanding why.